Is Multilingual LLM Watermarking Truly Multilingual? Scaling Robustness to 100+ Languages via Back-Translation: Steam : Scaling Defence to 100+ Languages via Back-Translation

-To address the limitations of semantic clustering for multilingual watermarking, we propose \textbf{Simple Translation-Enhanced Approach for Multilingual watermarking (STEAM)} \steam, a novel, model-agnostic defence method based on back-translation.
-We first introduce STEAM, then evaluate its effectiveness across different adversarial scenarios, and finally analyse its robustness.
+To address the limitations of semantic clustering for multilingual watermarking, we propose \textbf{Search-based Translation-Enhanced Approach for Multilingual watermarking (STEAM)} \steam, a novel, model-agnostic defence method that uses Bayesian optimisation to search for the back-translation language that best recovers watermark strength.
+We first introduce \textsc{Steam}, then evaluate its effectiveness across different adversarial scenarios, and finally analyse its robustness.